-The applicant used the import statistics obtained from the South African Revenue Services (SARS) to determine the export price for the PRC.
+The export price was determined based on the official import statistics obtained from South African Revenue Service ("SARS").

-On this basis, the Commission found that there was prima facie proof indicating that the expiry of the anti-dumping duties would likely lead to the continuation and/or recurrence of dumping of the subject product originating in or imported from the PRC.
+On this basis, the Commission found that there was prima facie proof of the likelihood continuation of dumping if the antidumping duties are removed.